Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Introduction

-Our work is inspired from the work of \cite{2020arXiv201108916A} and in this study we utilized this dataset.
-We extended their work and address the above mentioned limitations by posing the following \textit{Research Questions (RQs)}: \begin{itemize} \itemsep0em \item \textbf{RQ1:} Can data consolidation helps? \item \textbf{RQ2:} Among different neural network architectures with pretraind models which one is more suitable for different downstream disaster related image classification tasks? \item \textbf{RQ3:} Can augmentation or semi-supervised learning help to improve the performance or be more generalized? \item \textbf{RQ4:} Can multitask learning be an ideal solution in terms of speed and computational complexity? \end{itemize}
+In this study, we build upon \cite{FAlam:ASONAM20} and address the aforementioned limitations by posing the following Research Questions (RQs): \begin{itemize} \itemsep0em \item \textbf{RQ1:} Can data consolidation help? \item \textbf{RQ2:} Among various neural network architectures with pre-trained weights, which one is more suitable for different downstream disaster-related image classification tasks? \item \textbf{RQ3:} Does data augmentation or semi-supervised learning help to improve the performance? \item \textbf{RQ4:} Is multitask learning an ideal solution to reduce computational complexity when there is need to make predictions for multiple tasks simultaneously? \end{itemize}

-In order to understand the benefits of data consolidation (\textit{RQ1}), we extended the work of Alam et al. \cite{2020arXiv201108916A} with more in-depth analysis.

-Our motivation for \textit{RQ2} is that there has been significant progress in neural network architectures for image processing in the past few years; however, they have not been widely explored in the \textit{crisis informatics}\footnote{\url{https://en.wikipedia.org/wiki/Disaster_informatics}} for disaster response tasks.
-Hence, we investigated the most popular ten neural network architectures for different disaster related image classification tasks.
-Since augmentation and self-training based techniques \cite{cubuk2020randaugment,lee2013pseudo} has shown success to have a more generalized model and sometimes to improve the performance, therefore, we posed \textit{RQ3} and investigated them for the mentioned tasks.